robusta-dev/robusta/docs/catalog/triggers/smart.rst

 * ``on_pod_oom_killed``

-This trigger will fire when a container is OOMKilled.
+This trigger will fire when a Pod is OOMKilled.

 .. code-block:: yaml